 published-wineprefix points to root's reference

-When a bottle stub is updated
+Before and after a bottle stub gets updated

 This case happens when the administrator has updated the published bottle's